byjg/docker-php/docs/building.md

     - phpbcbf
     - phpmd

-# Temporary Packages to be used to build the PECL packages
+# Temporary packages to be used to build the PECL packages
 peclBuildPackages:
   - autoconf
   - build-base